brandon-nguyen-lam/README/README.md

 ## 🖥️ Work Experience
 - 👨‍💻 Software Engineer Intern at UnitedHealth Group - Jan 2023 to Jun 2023
-- 👨‍🏫 Undergraduate Teaching Assistant at UMN - Jan 2023 to Present
 - 📊 Data Analytics Intern at Mobalytics - Sep 2022 to Nov 2022

 ___